ko1/rubyhackchallenge/EN/1_culture.md

 This document contains:

-* How to develop MRI (development flow and suppoprt tools)
+* How to develop MRI (development flow and support tools)
 * How to manage bug tickets
 * How to learn about MRI internals and how to get information about the community
-* What kind of unsolved issues are there in MRI.
+* What kind of unsolved issues are there in MRI?

 ## MRI development flow